OgetoOndicho/Companies-Layoff-Analytic-Project/README.md

 - Use of queries to manipulate and standardize the dataset into a complete and consistent format using MySQL

 ## Part2: Exploratory Data Analysis
-- Cleaned data was then exported into a CSV file and then Imported into Python.
+- Cleaned data was then exported into a CSV file and then Imported using Python.
-- Use of Python codes to thoroughly investigate and explore data further to gain deeper insights so as to answer business questions
+- Used Python (JupyterNotebook) to thoroughly investigate and explore data further to gain deeper insights so as to answer business questions

 ** ALL STEPS TAKEN DURING DATA CLEANING IN MySQL and DATA ANALYSIS IN PYTHON ARE ALL DOCUMENTED IN THEIR SEPARATE FILES.
 KINDLY REFER FOR MORE CLARITY **

 # Tools Used
 1. MySQL: For cleaning and standardizing data
-2. Python: For complete exploratory data analysis.
+2. Python (JupyterNotebook): For complete exploratory data analysis.